 Mr. Morris is a Mechanical Engineer and has served HI-TEST Laboratories, Inc. as a test engineer for over 25 years.
 He regularly designs interface text fixtures and auxiliary systems to support lightweight and medium weight shock testing and vibration test operations.
 He has designed special test platforms and unique auxiliary systems.
 Mr. Morris leads the lightweight, medium weight and vibration testing from designing fixtures to writing the test report.
 Mr. Morris’ excellent organizational skills have awarded him the opportunity to coordinate all planning and scheduling for test projects issued to HI-TEST.
 He serves as lead engineer for MIL- STD-167 vibration testing, MIL- STD-740 structural and airborne noise testing, and MIL-S-901D lightweight and medium weight shock testing.

-PLEASE CONTINUE TO CHECK BACK FOR 2024 DATES!
+PLEASE CONTINUE TO CHECK BACK FOR 2025 DATES

 REGISTRATION & FEES